 Another alternative would be to camp. http://koa.com/ is a great website which shows you the locations of camps - most of which seem to have an option to hire a lodge/kabin at all different price levels.

 You could also look at hostels such as http://www.hiusa.org/ or if you wanted free, then www.couchsurfing.org You could also check out listings on www.craigslist.com almost 8 years ago

 Motels are a great option in the states if you want to travel without too much planning.

 If you are travelling you can pick up motel guides at roadside stops along most highways.

 Roomsaver ( http://www.roomsaver.com/ ) is a pretty good one.

 Travelling in groups of 4 can save you a lot of money too.
 Lots of motels have rooms for 4 people with 2 double beds for around $60 which is much cheaper than a lot of other accommodation.

-If you have plans then couchsurfing like Sam can be great, but you really need to arrange that sort of stuff beforehand. over 7 years ago
+If you have plans then couchsurfing like Sam can be great, but you really need to arrange that sort of stuff beforehand. almost 8 years ago